m5stack/m5-docs/docs/en/atom_base/Tail485.md

 ## EasyLoader

->EasyLoader is a concise and fast program writer, which has a built-in case program related to the product.
-It can be burned to the main control by simple steps to perform a series of function verification.
+>EasyLoader is a concise and fast firmware burner, which has a case specific program related to the product.
+It can flash the device quickly and simply in order to perform a test or verification of the devices function.

 <div class="easyloader-box">
     <div style="background-color:white;">